bgreenwell/investr/README.md

   ## Install from CRAN
   install.packages("investr", dep = TRUE)
 ```
-The package is also currently listed in the ChemPhys task view, which lists a number of other R packages useful for analyzing data from chemistry and physics experiments.
-These packages can all be installed at once (including `investr`) using the `ctv` package:
+The package is also currently listed in the ChemPhys task view (http://cran.r-project.org/web/views/ChemPhys.html), a collection of R packages useful for analyzing data from chemistry and physics experiments.
+These packages can all be installed at once (including `investr`) using the `ctv` package (Zeileis, 2005):
 ```S
   ## Install the ChemPhys task view
   install.packages("ctv")